w3c/wai-tutorials/source/aria-concepts/2-scenario.html.erb.md

 ---
-title: "The Scenario: A Site Redesign Plan Replaces  HTML Radios with a Custom Component"
+title: "The Scenario: A Site Redesign Replaces  HTML Radios with a Custom Component"
 nav_title: Scenario
 order: 2
 status: editors-draft